Hey there!

 Rent in 24-hour intervals

-A rental car “day” is generally 24 hours from your pick up reservation.
+A rental car “day” is generally 24 hours from your pick-up reservation.
 So, if you pick up your car at noon on Friday and drop it off by noon on Sunday, that's two days.
-If you want to drop off the car at 2 PM on Sunday because you have a later flight, you may be charged for a third full day.
+If you want to drop off the car at 4 PM on Sunday because you have a later flight, you may be charged for a third full day.

-Depending on your circumstances, it might be worth paying for an extra day rather than hang around the airport for too many hours.
-Just be aware that scheduling your pick up and drop off at the same time of day is an easy way to limit your rental fees.
+Depending on your circumstances, it might be worth paying for an extra day rather than hanging around the airport for too many hours.
+Just be aware that scheduling your pick-up and drop-off at the same time of day is an easy way to limit your rental fees.

 Are your dates flexible?